If you have psoriasis, you probably already know that it can mean trouble for your scalp.

 Coconut oil is another ingredient known to help with symptoms of both psoriasis and dandruff.
-Aside from having a lovely tropical fragrance, coconut oil has gained popularity in skin and hair care (not to mention healthy diets) because of its unique fat content.
+Aside from having a lovely tropical fragrance, coconut oil has gained popularity in skin and hair care and even hair loss prevention (not to mention healthy diets) because of its unique fat content.

 Unrefined coconut oil is rich in medium chain triglycerides, or MCTs.
 The MCTs in coconut oil have anti-microbial properties that can help reduce Malassezia on the scalp.